hyoo-ru/crowd.hyoo.ru/readme.md

 ### Ordered

-- Changes from same actor are always ordered and can't be reordered.
+- Changes from same peer are always ordered and can't be reordered.
-- Deltas from same actor aren't commutative.
+- Deltas from same peer aren't commutative.
 - All deltas are idempotent.

 ### Washed